kevindelord/UIImage-Autoresize/README.md

 ## Example

 To run the example project, clone the repo, and open the `UIImage+Autoresize.xcodeproj` file.

-The class is also available through this [Gist](https://gist.github.com/kevindelord/fe2e691d06ab745fbb00).

 ## TODO:
 * Make it work with Storyboard